 Reflect on yourself

 Reflect on your behaviour, how it might affect others, and how you could improve in order to make the scene (and beyond) a safer place.
 Be open and receptive when someone tells you that you made them feel uncomfortable despite your best efforts not to.
 Everyone has a different level of comfort: listen to your dance partners and your fellow community members and respect their boundaries, identities and choices.
 Be the best person you can be.

 In order to foster a real culture change in our swing community (and beyond), the mutual commitment of all participants to introspection and solidarity in the face of problematic behaviour is essential.
 The SCI volunteers and committee are here to help.

-They will be wearing SCI buttons at the event.
+They will be wearing SCI sashes at the event.
 If you cannot find a SCI volunteer right away, ask a staff member or go to the front desk and they will find one for you.

 Prefer to get in touch with us via email?
 Please do so at firstname.lastname@example.org.

 SCI committeeThe SCI committee is a subset of the SCI volunteers.
 It has the mandate of addressing grave, repeated or unresolved complaints, oversee the general application of the SCI policy, and strategize to make the event a safer place.

 Protocol of intervention